Investor Relations

 (19) Risks of impairment of non-financial assets

 In order to secure and establish a competitive advantage in the electronics industry, where competition is intensifying, TDK has enriched its business portfolio which is based on the material and process technology obtained through the production of ferrite (which was the initial business at the time of foundation) and also carried out M&A in some cases to accelerate the growth of its business.
 Also, TDK has continuously invested on capital expenses such as manufacturing facilities to improve production capacity, quality, or productivity.
 As a result, we have a large amount of non-financial assets, such as tangible fixed assets, right-of-use assets, goodwill, and intangible assets.
-While having a wide variety of businesses and assets helps to diversify risk, if we are unable to continuously improve the efficiency of our business and asset portfolio, it may have a significant impact on the TDK's earnings.
-As of March 31, 2024, the total amount of tangible fixed assets, right- of-use assets, goodwill and intangible assets of the TDK Group is 1,288 billion yen, of which 115.4 billion yen is tangible fixed assets of the HDD head business, 93.4 billion yen is allocated to goodwill of the MEMS sensor business, and 20.4 billion yen is allocated to goodwill of the HDD head business.
+While having a wide variety of businesses and assets helps to diversify risk, if we are unable to continuously improve the efficiency of our business and asset portfolio, it may have a significant impact on TDK's earnings.
+As of March 31, 2026, the total amount of tangible fixed assets, right-of-use assets, goodwill and intangible assets of the TDK Group is 1,537 billion yen, of which 17.9billion yen is tangible fixed assets of the High-frequency components business, and 98.7 billion yen is allocated to goodwill of the MEMS sensor business.

 For property, plant and equipment, right-of-use assets, and intangible assets that are identifiable and have a fixed useful life, we determine whether there is any sign of impairment at the end of each fiscal year.
 If there is an indication of impairment, an impairment test is conducted based on the recoverable amount of the asset.
 Goodwill and intangible assets with undetermined useful lives are tested for impairment at the same time each year, regardless of whether there are any signs of impairment, and if there are any signs of impairment an impairment test is conducted each time.